Data Processing Agreement

 2.6.1 Provider Selection

-• We endeavor to make LLM providers available as quickly and widely as possible
+• We strive to provide LLM providers promptly and broadly.

-• If this is not possible, we document this transparently as an annex to our DPA with our customers
+• If this is not possible, the circumstance is documented transparently as an annex to our DPA with our customers.

-• Our customers can independently activate/deactivate individual LLM providers for their organization and thus adapt the available services to their needs
+• Customers can independently activate or deactivate LLM providers for their organization and adapt the available services to their needs.

 2.6.2 Omnifact as a Contractor

-• Provision of a DPA with up-to-date information on the GDPR-compliant procedure
+• Provision of a DPA with current information on the GDPR-compliant procedure.

 2.7 Availability Control